SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 14 July, 2023 at 09:31:43
+# Last Refreshed - 14 July, 2023 at 18:33:50
-The Latest Activity was a Ride -
+The Latest Activity was a VirtualRide -

-<b>Blat away the office day</b>
+<b>Zwift - Climb Portal - Mont Saint-Michel in France</b>

-which happened on 13 July, 2023 at 16:12:45
+which happened on 14 July, 2023 at 15:42:34

-Which is 0 years, 0 months, 0 days, 17 hours and 18 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 2 hours and 51 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/9444331471
+You can see it here https://www.strava.com/activities/9450190133

 ## Number of Rides
 How many rides have I done each year?